 In older versions of the SDP, the N was a symlink rather than a local directory.
 Check with a command like ls - l /p4/N to determine if the P4HOME dir is a symlink or a directory.
-If it is a symlink, the upgrade procedure will need to change the symlink to a directory.
+If it is a directory, the upgrade procedure will need to change the directory to a symlink.